Russian Volunteer Corps: Ideology

+In May 2023 RVC posted their official manifesto called "Homo ethnicus".
+According to the manifesto, RVC fights for a "Russian nation-state" where the land will "belong to those born on it," and "only blood, abilities, and personal achievements" will matter.
 One of the members told DW that their goal is a "true nation-state of Russians in the original Russian territories — taking into account the territorial integrity of Ukraine and Belarus, as well as neighboring countries.
 We want to establish a state for Russians that lives in peace with all the nations that surround it."

 German authorities have cautioned that the RVC fighting for Ukraine serves as a strategic advantage for Russian propagandists, enabling them to portray the Russian invasion in Ukraine as a purported effort to "de-Nazify" the nation.
-"De-Nazifiction" is a common talking point in Russian disinformation to justify the invasion of Ukraine.
+"De-Nazification" is a common talking point in Russian disinformation to justify the invasion of Ukraine.